 Certain people have a greater risk factor for getting a charley horse.
 They include older adults, athletes, pregnant women, overweight or obese people, and people with certain conditions.
 Moreover, conditions that are risk factors include diabetes, thyroid disorders, liver disease, and nerve disorders.

-Most charley corse symptoms focus on the muscle cramp itself.
+Most charley horse symptoms focus on the muscle cramp itself.
 The muscle will tighten up and feel locked down or locked in place.
 It will be painful and happen suddenly, even if just lying down or sleeping.

 As appropriate for a muscle spasm, most charley horse treatments focus on stretching the affected area.
 Certain stretches can help depending if the muscle affected is in the front or back of the leg.